 The tech giant has the Surface Laptop available for pre-order already in four different configurations.
 Users in the U.S., Australia, New Zealand, the U.K. and several countries in Europe can place their orders now, and they will start shipping on June 15.

-The Surface Laptop starts at $999 for the i5 model with 128 GB SSD and 4 GB of RAM.
+The Surface Laptop starts at $999 for the i5 model with 128 GB SSD and 4 GB of RAM, which makes it one of the best laptops under 1000 bucks.
 The $1,299 has the same chip but doubles memory capacity for both RAM and storage, and it is the only model currently available in Burgundy, Graphite Gold, and Cobalt Blue.

 Intel Core i7 units start at $1,599 with 256 GB SSD, 8 GB of RAM, and Intel Iris Plus Graphics 640.
 The top-of-the-line model doubles all memory capacities again for $2,199.
 These are both available only in Platinum.